saebyn/raft/README.md

 A Clojure library that implements the Raft consensus algorithm.

-See [In Search of an Understandable Consensus Algorithm](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf) by Diego Ongaro and John Ousterhout for more information.
+See [In Search of an Understandable Consensus Algorithm](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf) [PDF] by Diego Ongaro and John Ousterhout for more information.

 *This is a work in progress.*